Haldrion/rcos-status-updates/fall_2018/week_01.md

 ## This Week's Plan

-> Plan to get some Node MCU boards and try to figure out how to control them over Wifi.
+> Plan to get some Node MCU boards and try to figure out how to control them over WiFi.

 ## Anything Blocking?